Jhalawan

-Jhalawan (Brahui: جھالاوان) was an administrative division of the Khanate of Kalat, a princely state of Brahui that acceded to Pakistan in 1947.
-It was established in the 17th century and its boundary was fixed with Sindh in 1853.
-It was located in the southeastern part of Kalat State, north of Las Bela, west of the Kachi and Sindh and east of the Kharan and Makran.
+Jhalawan (جھالاوان) was an administrative division of the Khanate of Kalat, a princely state ruled by Brahuis that acceded to Pakistan in 1947.
+It was established in the 17th-century and its boundary was fixed with Sindh in 1853.
+It was located in the southeastern part of Kalat State, north of Lasbela, west of the Kacchi and Sindh and east of the Kharan and Makran.